 Understanding Life Hours, Part 2: Life Hours vs. Warranties

-In the previous article, we discussed how manufacturers determine life hours differently for incandescents, fluorescents, HID lamps, and LEDs.
+In the Part 1, we discussed how manufacturers determine life hours differently for incandescents, fluorescents, HID lamps, and LEDs.
 Switching to something less technical, this article will give you information that is much more practical, namely, how to choose the right light bulb for your application.

 Life hour ratings are often confused with warranties, but unlike a warranty, a life hour rating is not a guarantee of the life of the bulb.
 If your light bulb is rated for 1,500 hours and has a warranty of one year, you'll be hard pressed to get the manufacturer to reimburse you the cost of the bulb after one year and a day, even if you only used the bulb 1,499 hours.
 Likewise, the manufacturer would be likely to reimburse you if your bulb failed one day short of a year but you used the bulb 1,501 hours.
 (On a side note, if you set a stopwatch every time you screw in a light bulb, you need to find a new hobby.)